Perfect even modules and the even filtration: Base-change and descent

 \begin{proof} This is a combination of the arguments of \cref{lemma:forgetful_functor_preserves_along_even_flat_or_homologically_flat_map_of_rings_preserves_these_modules} and \cref{lemma:even_flat_maps_preserve_homologically_even_modules}. \end{proof}

 \begin{warning} Beware that if $f \colon R \rightarrow S$ is merely right homologically even rather than even flat, then $S \otimes_{R} - \colon \Mod_{R} \rightarrow \Mod_{S}$ need not preserve homologically even modules.
-For a specific counterexample, consider the unit map $\eta \colon S^{0} \rightarrow \mathbb{Z}/p$.
+For a specific counterexample, consider the unit map $S^{0} \rightarrow \mathbb{Z}/p$.

-As $\MU$ admits an even cell structure and has even homotopy groups, the unit $S^{0} \rightarrow \MU$ is easily seen to be a $\pi_{*}$-even envelope in spectra and from \cref{theorem:characterization_of_homologically_even_modules} we deduce that a spectrum $M$ is homologically even if and only if $\MU_{*}M$ is concentrated in even degrees.
+As $\MU$ admits an even cell structure and has even homotopy groups, the unit $S^{0} \rightarrow \MU$ is easily seen to be a $\pi_{*}$-even envelope in spectra and from \cref{theorem:characterization_of_homologically_even_modules} we deduce that a spectrum $M$ is homologically even as an $S^{0}$-module if and only if $\MU_{*}(M)$ is concentrated in even degrees.
 Since

 is a polynomial algebra concentrated in even degrees, we see that $\mathbb{Z}/p$ is homologically even as a spectrum.
 However, the base-change $\mathbb{Z}/p \otimes_{S^{0}} \mathbb{Z}/p$ is not homologically even as a $\mathbb{Z}/p$-module as a consequence of \cref{proposition:even_flatnes_and_homological_flatnes_for_pistar_even_rings}, since the dual Steenrod algebra